The Day Shall Dawn: Restoration

 The film was rediscovered by Western film critics when two Philippe and Alain Jalladeau organized a screen a retrospective of Pakistani films at the 2007 Three Continents Film Festival in Nantes, France.
 Pakistani filmmaker and professor Shireen Pasha insisted that Jago Hua Zavera should be included as an important piece of Pakistani film history.
 Anjum Taseer, son of the producer, searched for remaining original copies of the film, and put them together for a version that could be screened.
 After the film festival, Taseer had the film fully restored, with the work completed in 2010.

 The film was screened at the 2008 New York Film Festival, to celebrate its 50th anniversary.
 It was selected for screening as part of the Cannes Classics section at the 2016 Cannes Film Festival.

-Following its screening at the 2016 Cannes Film Festival, the film was scheduled to be premiered at the 18th Mumbai Film Festival on 20 October 2016, but was called of due to protests.
+Following its screening at the 2016 Cannes Film Festival, the film was scheduled to be premiered at the 18th Mumbai Film Festival on 20 October 2016, but the premier was called off due to protests.